rick-ssa/trafic-lights/README.md

 ### Finishing the job :checkered_flag:

 All ready!
-Now just make a pull request and we will analyze and go into production.
+Now just make a pull request and we will analyze and go into production at [traffic light](https://trafic-lights-snowy.vercel.app/).